tfurrows/js8spotter/README.txt

 For more form format details, view the included forms in the forms folder.

 Filled out forms are posted to the Expect system.
-When collected over the air, received form responses will be in the tools menu for viewing.
+When collected over the air, received form responses will be in the tools menu under form responses for easy viewing.

+The form responses window has a gateway option.
+If a URL is entered, your system will automatically forward received forms to your gateway.
+A test gateway is available at kf7mix.com, or program your own gateway to receive forms data.

 ## APRS Commands